sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 223. ### How to prevent unnecessary updates using setState?
      You can compare current value of the state with an existing state value and decide whether to rerender the page or not.
-If the values are same then you need to return **null** to stop rerendering otherwise return the latest state value.
+If the values are same then you need to return **null** to stop re-rendering otherwise return the latest state value.

      For example, the user profile information is conditionally rendered as follows,
      ```jsx
      getUserProfile = user => {
        const latestAddress = user.address;